 Why Trilogy May Survive as Other Coding Schools Collapse

 For some time, the coding academy market appeared to be unstoppable.
 Then, after several years of strong growth, in late 2017, the coding academy market appeared to enter a period of correction.
-First, in summer 2017, Dev Bootcamp, established in 2012, and The Iron Yard, established in 2013, closed.
+First, in summer 2017, two early schools, Dev Bootcamp and The Iron Yard, closed.
 In fall 2017, WeWork, primarily a real estate company, surprised many people when it announced that it was buying Flatiron.
-In early 2018, Bloc, another early coding academy and the only one to always operate entirely online, announced that it had been acquired by Thinkful.
-This past summer, the playing field got even smaller when Galvanize announced plans to acquire Hack Reactor.
+Earlier this year, Bloc, another established coding school, announced that it had been bought out by Thinkful.
+This past summer, Galvanize also announced plans to acquire Hack Reactor.
 Throughout this rocky twelve month period, however, Trilogy has remained more or less immune to the major market correction unfolding in the coding academy industry.
 So, what does Trilogy have on its side?